 assay_name the name of the assay to extract from the TreeSummarizedExperiment object (default assayName = "counts").
-Not used if the input object is a phyloseq. formula Character.
-For example: formula = $^{\sim}x1^x2+x3+(1\text{lid})^{\sim}$.
-At least one fixed effect is required. contrast character vector with exactly, three elements: a string indicating the name of factor whose levels are the conditions to be compared, the name of the level of interest, and the name of the other level. is.winsor Boolean.
-If TRUE (default), the Winsorization process will be conducted for the OTU table. $ \\$ outlier.pct A real value between 0 and 1; Winsorization cutoff (percentile) for the OTU table, e.g., 0.03.
-Default is NULL.
-If NULL, Winsorization process will not be conducted. zero.handling Character.
-Specifies the method to handle zeros in the OTU table.
-Options are "pseudo-count" or "imputation" (default is "pseudo-count").
-If "imputation", zeros in the OTU table will be imputed using the formula in the referenced paper.
-If "pseudo-count", a small constant (pseudo.cnt) will be added to each set_Maaslin2 pseudo.cnt A positive real value.
-Default is 0.5.
-If zero.handling is set to "pseudo-count", this constant will be added to each value in the OTU table. alpha A real value between 0 and 1; significance level of differential abundance.
-Default is 0.05 . p.adj.method Character; p-value adjusting approach.
-See R function p.adjust.
+Not used if the input object is a phyloseq. formula a character string for the formula.
+The formula should conform to that used by $lm$ (independent data) or $lmer$ (correlated data).
+For example: formula = $'\sim x1x2+x3+(1 id)'$ .
+At least one fixed effect is required. contrast character vector with exactly, three elements: a string indicating the name of factor whose levels are the conditions to be compared, the name of the level of interest, and the name of the other level. is.winsor a logical value indicating whether winsorization should be performed to replace outliers (high values).
+The default is TRUE. outlier.pct the expected percentage of outliers.
+These outliers will be winsorized.
+The default is $0.03$ . zero.handling a character string of 'pseudo-count' or 'imputation' indicating the zero handling method used when feature.dat is 'count'.
+If 'pseudo-count', apseudo.cnt will be added to each value in feature.dat.
+If 'imputation', then we use the imputation approach using the formula in the referenced paper.
+Basically, zeros are imputed with values proportional to the sequencing depth.
+When feature.dat is 'proportion', this parameter will be ignored and zeros will be imputed by half of the minimum for each feature. pseudo.cnt a positive numeric value for the pseudo-count to be added if ${\tt zero.handling}$ is 'pseudo-count'.
+Default is 0.5. alpha a numerical value between 0 and 1 indicating the significance level for declaring differential features.
+Default is $0.05$ . p.adj.method a character string indicating the p-value adjustment approach for addressing multiple testing.
+See R function p. adjust.
 Default is 'BH'. expand logical, if TRUE create all combinations of input parameters (default expand = TRUE).

-A named list containing the set of parameters for DA_linda method.
+A named list containing the set of parameters for DA\linda method.